grm34/ZenMaxBuilder/README.md

 - An error occurs while installing a dependency : disable `AUTO_DEPENDENCIES` in `user.cfg` and install them manually.

-- `OS not found, some dependencies may be required` : occurs if your package manager cannot be found, you have to intall the dependencies manually (an issue is welcome to add support).
+- `OS not found, some dependencies may be required` : occurs while your package manager cannot be found, you have to intall the dependencies manually (an issue is welcome to add support).

+- `invalid kernel directory` : occurs while the `ARCH` option is not matching the selected kernel directory (or while `KERNEL_DIR` is not correctly set), edit `user.cfg` accordingly.

-- `your system does not support this prebuilt of` : occurs if the included prebuilt toolchains are not compatible with your system, you can disable `HOST_LINKER` in `user.cfg` but the build will fail in most cases.
+- `your system does not support this prebuilt of` : occurs while the included prebuilt toolchains are not compatible with your system, you can disable `HOST_LINKER` in `user.cfg` but the build will fail in most cases.
 System compatible toolchains are required or you can try host compiler option.

-- `CROSS_COMPILE not found in Makefile` : occurs if your source is configured to pass `CROSS_COMPILE` to `make` as command-line argument.
+- `CROSS_COMPILE not found in Makefile` : occurs while your source is configured to pass `CROSS_COMPILE` to `make` as command-line argument.
 You can ignore this warning except if you deactivated `MAKE_CMD_ARGS`.

-- `CROSS_COMPILE may not be set correctly in Makefile` : occurs if another compiler is defined in the main `Makefile`.
+- `CROSS_COMPILE may not be set correctly in Makefile` : occurs while another compiler is defined in the main `Makefile`.
 You can ignore this warning and answer `yes` while ZMB asking to set it up for you.

-- `failed to add toolchain bin to the PATH` : occurs if the `PATH` is not correctly set, please open an issue.
+- `failed to add toolchain bin to the PATH` : occurs while the `PATH` is not correctly set, please open an issue.

 - An error occurs while getting the kernel version : in most cases your source is not configured to be built with the selected toolchain compiler.
 Try another compiler or answer `yes` while purposed and edit your `Makefile` accordingly.